apiaryio/dredd/ApiaryReportingApi.md

 - Attributes
   - _id (string, `507f1f77bcf86cd799439011`) ...
 Unique object id.
 DO NOT USE IT WHEN CREATING!
 Used in post body only for purpose of testing this blueprint.
+  - endpoint (string, required, 'http://localhost:3000') ... protocol with hostname and optional PORT in URL format, root for all transactions in this Test Run
   - reportUrl (string, required, `https://absolutely.fency.url/wich-can-change/some/id`) ...
 Report UI URL
   - blueprints (array, required) ...
 Array of blueprints used for the test run
       - filename (string, required) ... file name